Pre-Health FAQ

 What is a “pre-health student”, and what is a “pre-health track”?

-“Pre-health” means that the student would like to attend a healthcare-related professional school after leaving UNC Charlotte.
+“Pre-health” means that the student would like to attend a healthcare-related professional school or program after leaving UNC Charlotte.
 In order to reach this goal, the student must complete certain academic and extracurricular requirements to prepare for an application to the professional school.
 We refer to this is following a “pre-health track”.
 For example, a student who wants to become a dentist would follow a pre-dental track and would be referred to as a pre-dental student.

 Does UNC Charlotte offer formal programs, such as a pre-med program or a pre-optometry program?

 UNC Charlotte does not offer any formal, structured pre-health “programs”.
 Students follow pre-health “tracks”, which are not formal programs.
 “Tracks” allow freedom for students to pick most any major on campus and design a timeline and course plan that best fits their individual needs.
-The Pre-Health Professions Advising office provides guidance to help students plan their pre-health tracks.
+The Pre-Health Advising office provides guidance to help students plan their pre-health tracks.

-Advising is available for most healthcare fields, with a few exceptions; UNC Charlotte provides specific advising for these majors through their respective Colleges or Departments:
+UNC Charlotte provides specific advising for these majors through their respective Colleges or Departments:

 Can I just follow a pre-health track without finishing a bachelor’s degree?